 One important way to do this is to have an SSL certificate.
 SSL is a way of encrypting personal data that customers input into your website so that it cannot be stolen.
 A website with an SSL certificate can boost confidence in customers.
 A website without one can be flagged as unsafe by security software that customers have installed on their computers and mobile devices.

 Websites with an SSL certificate can be recognised because they have a green padlock next to their web address on a browser.
-They also have a web address that begins with ‘https’ instead of ‘http’.
-You can purchase an SSL certificate from your web host.
+They also have a web address that begins with https instead of http.
+You can purchase a SSL certificate from your web host.

 Online consumers want their online shopping experience to be quick, convenient and safe.
 They want to pay instantly and their products delivered today or tomorrow.
 Accepting online payments by credit card, debit card or PayPal gives them the speed, convenience and security they desire.
 And by speeding up payment, it gives you the chance to ship your products quickly to your customers.